Questions?Call our office to speak with a Trip Consultant 1-888-639-1114

 September & October

-Prices are per person based on double occupancy and do not include 5% GST or travel package to/from Bear Camp.
+Prices are per person based on double occupancy and do not include 5% GST.
 All prices in USD.

 Join us for the best grizzly viewing opportunities in Western Canada.
 Watch for abundant grizzlies as they hunt for salmon in the azure blue waters of Chilko Lake and the Chilko River!
 Stay in riverside safari-style tents perched high above the waters while grizzlies feed on salmon right in front of you.